 1. Perpustakaan Nasional RI (The National Library of Indonesia)

-Housing the most complete collection of books in the whole city, Perpustakaan Nasional RI is the heart of knowledge in Jakarta.
-You will find tons of books with various genres ranging from fiction romantic novels to geopolitical guides.
+Housing the most complete collection of books in the whole city, The National Library of Indonesia is surely the heart of knowledge in Jakarta.
+So, you will find tons of books with various genres ranging from fiction romantic novels to geopolitical guides.

 Telp: (021) 1500914